-- Practical issues include loss of possessions required for school e.g. books, uniform etc. - May be unkempt due to lack of laundry services - Physically exhausted due to sleeping arrangements - Emotionally exhausted due to increased stress - Signs of severe emotional trauma leading to emotional stress, anxiety - Changes in behaviour and/or problematic behaviour - Child may become withdrawn or aggressive
+- Practical issues include loss of possessions required for school e.g. books, uniform etc. May be unkempt due to lack of laundry services - Physically exhausted due to sleeping arrangements - Emotionally exhausted due to increased stress - Signs of severe emotional trauma leading to emotional stress, anxiety - Changes in behaviour and/or problematic behaviour

-- If placed out of area they may arrive late or miss school due to transport/financial difficulties - The child's ability to maintain relationships may be affected - May 'stand out' more to peers, leading to feelings of alienation and self-consciousness - Impact on attainment levels and ability to learn
+- If placed out of area they may arrive late or miss school due to transport / financial difficulties - The child's ability to maintain relationships may be affected - May 'stand out' more to peers, leading to feelings of alienation and self-consciousness Impact on attainment levels and ability to learn (Shelter 2017)

-(Shelter 2017)